jxnlee/cse110-lab1/index.md

 **Other Projects**:
 * 5 pieces (poetry and prose) for the [Vertigo Literary Magazine](https://lhsvertigo.com/)
-  * Additionally contributor as a desgnor for some of the pages of a spring issue
+  * Additionally contributor as a designer for some of the pages of a spring issue

 **Volunteer Experience**:
 * Learn in Shelter